IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 ![8](../imagesLab7/8.png)

-## To create a skill-based action, do the following steps:
+### To create a skill-based action, do the following steps:
-Click the AI assistant builder tile in watsonX Orchestrate to go to AI assistant builder.
-In AI assistant builder, go to Actions > New action > Skill-based action.
+1. In AI assistant builder, go to Actions > New action > Skill-based action.
-In the Build an action from a skill page, click the skill(Customer profile) to which you want to link the action to, making the skill the foundation to your action.
+2. In the Build an action from a skill page, click the skill(Customer profile) to which you want to link the action to, making the skill the foundation to your action.

 ![9](../imagesLab7/9.png)

-In the Name your action field, enter a name for your action .
-Example - Register customer In the Enter a phrase field, enter the phrase that customers must type or ask to trigger an action for the watsonX Orchestrate skill.
+3. In the Name your action field, enter a name for your action .
 Example - Register customer
+4. In the Enter a phrase field, enter the phrase that customers must type or ask to trigger an action for the watsonx Orchestrate skill.
+Example - Register customer
 Click the Save button to save the action

 ![10](../imagesLab7/10.png)

-## Creating a custom-built action
+### Creating a custom-built action

 You create a new action from scratch when you want to define each step of your action in your conversation.
 You can define the steps with or without conditions, which help you to control the customer responses.

 You can also use the AI-guided and skill-based actions that you created as subactions for your steps.
 Its enables to the possibility to pass generated values between these actions to use as you want.
 For more information about how to use AI-guided and skill-based actions as subactions.

-## To create an action from scratch, do the following steps:
+### To create an action from scratch, do the following steps:    TBD

-Click the AI assistants tile in watsonX Orchestrate to go to AI assistant builder.
+1. Access the AI Assistant Builder
+Navigate to the AI Assistant Builder, then follow:
-In AI assistant builder, go to Actions > Create action > Custom-built action.
+Actions → Create Action → Custom-built action
+2. Define the Trigger Phrase
-In the New action dialog, enter the phrase that the customer must type to start the interaction.
-Refer below screenshots After entering the phrase to start the interaction, you must add steps in an action to create the conversation flow.
+In the New Action dialog, enter the user-facing phrase that will trigger this interaction.
+(Refer to the provided screenshots for examples.)

 To add a step, use the following instructions:

  ![11](../imagesLab7/11.png)

 ![12](../imagesLab7/12.png)

+3. Add a Conversation Step

-Click the New step button in the Conversation steps pane to add a step.
+- In the Conversation steps pane, click New step to add a step
-In the Is taken field, use the default value of without conditions.
+- In the Is taken field, retain the default value: without conditions
+- This initial step is mandatory and forms the foundation for actions such as customer withdrawal processes.
 This step is always required for any withdrawal.
-In the Assistant says field, type "Hello!
+- In the Assistant says field, type "Hello!
 I'm your digital assistant at Wealth Bank, ready to assist with your financial needs.
 How can I help you today?
 Are you interested in investment recommendations, or do you have questions about our investment products?"

 ![13](../imagesLab7/13.png)

-## Create New Step
+### Create New Step
-Click the New step button in the initial Conversation pane to add a step.
+- Click the New step button in the initial Conversation pane to add a step.
-In the Is taken field, use the value of without conditions.
+- In the Is taken field, use the value of without conditions.
 This step is always required for any withdrawal.
 In the Assistant says field, type "Please enter your query here..."
 Click Define customer response.
 Select Sub action and select – Investment Query Classification prompt